QuiltMC/developer-wiki/wiki/misc/mappings/en.md

 git push # upload your changes to your fork of QM.
 You might need to add `origin <minecraft version>` at the end if git complains about a missing upstream branch
 ```

+Once you pushed your changes to your fork, go to [QM's Pull Requests tab](https://github.com/QuiltMC/quilt-mappings/pulls),
+and click the "Compare & Pull Request" button in the note about your recent changes.
+Fill in the title and description of
+your PR, submit it, and wait for your changes to be reviewed and accepted.
+Again, there's a more in-depth explanation of
+the PR process in [CONTRIBUTING.md](https://github.com/QuiltMC/quilt-mappings/blob/HEAD/CONTRIBUTING.md).

 ## Using the edited mappings

 Once you have finished and saved your changes, you can run `./gradlew publishToMavenLocal` to make the required files